Rishabh04-021/Master-Slave-Replication-in-PSQL/README.md

-# Setting up Master Slave Replication in PostgreSQL:
+# Setting up Master Slave Replication in PostgreSQL using Dockers:

 ## Understanding replication in PostgreSQL